Formalizing Stack Safety as a Security Property: Formalization

 \subsection{Variants, corrupted sets, and ``on-return'' assertions}

 Two (compatible) states are variants with respect to a set of elements \(\components\) if they agree on the value of every element not in \(\components\).
 Our notion of non-interference involves comparing the traces of such \(\components\)-variants.
 We use this to define sets of irrelevant elements.
+Recall that \(\sim\) is a policy-specific compatibility relation.

 \definition The \emph{difference set} of two machine states \(\mach\) and \(\mach'\), written \(\Delta(\mach,\mach')\), is the set of elements \(\component\) such that \(\mach[\component] \not = \mach'[\component]\).